ishansaksena/a3-software-design/README.md

 RGB values may be specified as `"#ff0000"` or `"rgb(255, 0, 0)"`
 Pixel values may be specified as `960` or `"2px"`
 The chart has the following attributes.
-The default values and the descriptions are shown next to the property names.
+The default values and the descriptions are shown next to the attribute names.

 - **`width`** = 960
 > Width of the chart in pixels.